Updated 2/8/2021 by Dan Jackowiak Nc, HHP

 Potassium sorbate is a food preservative extracted from either the European rowan fruit or blueberries.
 It has a long history of safety and is found in many supplements to prevent mold growth.
 It is also used to stop the growth of yeast in the process of making beer, it works almost instantly.
 Dissolve 2 tbls in some water and douche with it once a day.

-Monistat is an over the counter vaginal yeast infection remedy that can also be used.
-This is more of a drug than a natural product but it often works ok.
+Monistat is an over the counter vaginal yeast infection remedy whose primary ingredient is Miconazole.
+This is a drug and not a natural product and it often works well.

-If your vaginal yeast infection was caused by antibiotics, then I suggest high dose probiotics such as those found here to raise those good bacterial levels back up.
+If your vaginal yeast infection was caused by antibiotics, then I suggest you follow what Christine did below.